 A little bit further out of town, but a bar dedicated to Tito.
 A nice open space to enjoy your afternoon.

 We stayed at Hotel Residence in Sarajevo.
 The location was ideal, as it was close to everything.
 It was a simple accommodation with a two-person bedroom.
-Fair enough, but I would not per se recommend it.
+Good enough, but I would not per se recommend it.